madprops/gifmaker/README.md

 From `0` to `1`.

-The opacity level of the background color.
+The opacity level of the background rectangle.

 The closer it is to `0` the more transparent it is.